 The School of Computing Science offers programs leading to the M.Sc. and PhD degrees (see degree requirements).
 Graduate courses are offered in three terms/semesters (fall, spring, and summer) per year.

 PhD and M.Sc. thesis students are research-oriented and they are provided with financial support by the School, pending satisfactory progress.
 Graduate research may be conducted in a diverse set of research areas under the supervision of Computing Science faculty members.

-Students interested in taking graduate courses to obtain an M.Sc. degree are recommended to consider our Professional Masters Program in Big Data (see below).
-All graduate students can participate in the graduate co-op program and in some cases, earn academic credits towards their degree.
+Students interested in taking graduate courses to obtain an M.Sc. degree are recommended to consider our Professional Master of Science in Computer Science (see below).
+All graduate students can participate in the graduate co-op program and, in some cases, earn academic credits towards their degree.